modelica/newsletter/_2018-02/Unity-FMI-Addon.md

 ![BouncingBall Player](BouncingBall-Player.png)

-The pre-build player of the `BouncingBall` scene is available as a [download](https://github.com/CATIA-Systems/Unity-FMI-Addon/releases) for Windows and macOS.
+The pre-built player of the `BouncingBall` scene is available as a [download](https://github.com/CATIA-Systems/Unity-FMI-Addon/releases) for Windows and macOS.
 For more information, downloads and issues visit the [project on GitHub](https://github.com/CATIA-Systems/Unity-FMI-Addon).